hlindberg/misc-puppet-docs/simpler_data_in_modules.md

         #
       }

+Or simplified even further if all parameters should be looked up:

+    class ntp::install lookup( Boolean $package_ensure, String $package_name)

 It is also easy to imagine various ways to extend this; differently named files or paths loaded at different times, say contributions to included, excluded classes, mix in with ENC etc. etc.